This topic refers to different type of policing in fantastical scenarios. The bulk of the entries can be divided between two types:-

 One satirical variant was Demolition Man (1993) with Sylvester Stallone as a present-day officer thawed out in a future where Political Correctness has run riot and the police of the future are too nice and polite to deal with real violence.

-There is also the idea in Demolition Man and the tv series Snowpiercer (2020- ) of law enforcement officers having to be introduced from outside – out of cryogenic suspension in the former, from a social underclass in the latter – to deal with crime in society that have not known it before this.
+There is also the idea in Demolition Man and the tv series Snowpiercer (2020- ) of law enforcement officers having to be introduced from outside – out of cryogenic suspension in the former, from a social underclass in the latter – to deal with crime in society that has not known it before this.

 Outland (1981) features Sean Connery as the marshal at a mining colony on Jupiter’s moon Io.
 The tv series Star Cops (1987) features the difficulties and complexities of maintaining law and order as humanity ventures out into the Solar System.